 You cannot use the property allowance if you:

-- claim the tax reducer for non-deductible costs of a dwelling loan
+- claim the tax reducer for finance costs such as mortgage interest for a residential property

 - deduct expenses from income from letting a room in your own home instead of using the Rent a Room Scheme

 If you’re starting a new self-employed business and expect your annual gross income to be no more than £1,000, you may not have to register for Self Assessment but can voluntarily if your gross income for 2018 to 2019 will go above £1,000 and you want to be in Self Assessment.

 You must register for Self Assessment and declare your income on a tax return when:

 - you’ve made a loss and want to claim relief on a tax return (check helpsheet 227 for more information about losses)